camilovillam/camilovillam.github.io/_blog/2025-12-18-an-introduction-to-dbt.md

 ---
 layout: blog
-title: Welcome to My Blog
+title: An Introduction to dbt: Transforming Calendar Data for Analytics
 date: 2025-12-18
+author: Camilo Villa
 ---

-# An Introduction to dbt: Transforming Calendar Data for Analytics

-**Camilo Villa – December, 2025**

 > _“This meeting should have been an email”._